abitbetter/NYC-Subway/README.md

 ![alt text](https://cloud.githubusercontent.com/assets/7275475/12863555/ae45c4da-cc77-11e5-9acc-753f0a91b51f.png)

 At this plot we can see what it seems to be a ridership increase during change in work shifts, lunch time and dinner time.
-If we had rainy hours during each day, a more deep analysis could also be done, comparing it they happened at lunch times, for example.
+If we had rainy hours during each day, a more deep analysis could also be done, comparing if they happened at lunch times, for example.

 # Section 4.
 Conclusion